TanyaChowdhury/attSumm/README.md

 Module for abstractive test summarization using structured attention.

-#We are using the following code for the hierarchial attention model
+We started out using the code provided with:
-Code for the paper:

 [Learning Structured Text Representations](https://arxiv.org/abs/1705.09207)
 Yang Liu and Mirella Lapata,